Documentation > Python

 What will you learn?

 You will Learn how you can make your program react in different ways based on conditions.
-You will learn how to use the Python if statement.

 What will your program do?